replicatedhq/replicated-lint/projects/replicated-ship/docs-generated.md

 ## `assets-require-install-script`

-assets require an install script named `install.sh`
+assets require an install script in `scripts/install.sh`